toby-ntnu/image-captioning/README.md

-# image-capt
+# image-aesthetic-captioning
- ViT-GPT2 Image Captioning
+Basic on ViT-GPT2